nicsuzor/wikijuris/ausip/trade-mark-registration.markdown

 ### Contains a Prescribed Sign

-A trade mark cannot be registered if it contains or consists of a prescribed sign – as set out in Schedule 2 of the [Trade Mark Regulations 1995](https://www.legislation.gov.au/Details/F2018C00773).[^AUTOREPLACEDTMAs39ENDREPLACE] For example, a trade mark cannot contain ©, Patent, National Flags, Coat of Arms, names of cities, towns, public authorities etc.
+A trade mark cannot be registered if it contains or consists of a prescribed sign – as set out in r.
+4.15 and Schedule 2 of the [Trade Mark Regulations 1995](https://www.legislation.gov.au/Details/F2018C00773).[^AUTOREPLACEDTMAs39ENDREPLACE] For example, a trade mark cannot contain ©, Patent, National Flags, Coat of Arms, names of cities, towns, public authorities etc.

 [^AUTOREPLACEDTMAs39ENDREPLACE]: _TMA_ s 39